 But perhaps more concerning is when sensitive files are left open.
 Sensitive files include those containing things like credit card information, health records, or regulated information such as that subject to GDPR, PCI, or HIPAA.
 Varonis found that in 64 percent of financial services companies, every employee has access to more than 1,000 sensitive files.
 Indeed, the study found that 15 percent of all sensitive files are accessible by any employee.

 30. Employees of large organizations can access 20 million files

 Varonis found that in 2020, each employee has access to an average of 11 million files.
 For large organizations, this number is almost double at 20 million.

-The Identity Theft Resource Center (ITRC) examines publicly-available data breach disclosures and released its key findings for 2020.
-It found that just over 300 million individuals were impacted by publicly reported data breaches in 2020.
-This number was down by two-thirds compared to the previous year.
+The Identity Theft Resource Center (ITRC) examines publicly-available data breach disclosures and released its key findings for 2021.
+It found that nearly 294 million people were impacted by data breaches.
+This is a decrease compared to the over 300 million individuals impacted by publicly reported data breaches in 2020.

 The World Economic Forum Insight Report 2020 outlines the biggest global risks, including natural disasters and weapons of mass destruction.
 Cyberattacks and data fraud rank as third in terms of the most worrisome for companies (ahead of infectious disease concerns) and eighth in most likely fallout for the world.

 34. 58% of organizations don’t acknowledge data breach disclosures